 To successfully run the tests on snippets, you must import all the classes and declare any variables used in the code snippets.
-You can include those in the code snippet itself (visible in the HTML pages) or you can add them to a . .

-testsetup:: directive (hidden in the HTML pages).
-The .. testsetup:: needs to be placed before the .. testcode:::
+You can include those in the code snippet itself (visible in the HTML pages) or you can add them to a .. testsetup:: needs to be placed before the .. testcode::